 Picking the best automation platform for everybody isn’t possible — there are just too many variables.
 Roughly speaking, Zapier is best for large companies that need to integrate many apps, while Integromat is better for people with fewer apps who like the visual interface.

-However, with so many variables in play — from the number of apps you use to how well each service supports them — it’s probably best if you give the free plans of both a spin.
+However, with so many variables in play — from the number of apps you use to how well each service supports them — it’s probably best if you give the free plans of both a spin (our guide on how to use Integromat should help).
 Let us know how you got on with each of them in the comments below and, as always, thank you for reading.